skewbedew/mystery-machine/README.md

 # mystery-machine
-You never know what you
+You never know what you're gonna get.